flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 Before looking at individual methods, it is important to separate three situations.

-### 3.1 Learning That Changes Search Order but Not Correctness
+### 3.1 Learning That Guides an Exact Solver Without Removing Valid Solutions

 Suppose AI chooses which fractional variable to branch on.